 Research

 My research sits at the intersection of cosmology and machine learning.
 I work on extracting cosmological information from weak gravitational lensing data, going beyond standard two-point statistics by developing methods that use higher-order correlations of the cosmic shear field.
-A recurring theme in my work is making these analyses both more powerful and more interpretable.
+A recurring theme in my work is making these analyses more powerful, robust, and interpretable.

 On the methodology side, I develop simulation-based inference pipelines that replace analytic likelihoods with forward-modelled simulations.
 This approach naturally handles non-Gaussian information and complex systematic effects.
 To keep these pipelines physically transparent, I build neural network architectures whose learned features have a direct correspondence to N-point correlation functions.